Anwar8/Blaze/notes/journal.md

 Fortunately, I already have the building blocks for graphs in `GlobalMesh` as each element knows which nodes are connected to it, and each node knows to which elements it connects.

-**Idea:** It might be a good idea to replicate one element and node across neighbouring ranks, and then discard the parts of the element contribution to the global stiffness that are meant to be within the domain of anoter rank.
+**Idea:** It might be a good idea to replicate one element and node across neighbouring ranks, and then discard the parts of the element contribution to the global stiffness that are meant to be within the domain of another rank.
 This allows us to reduce the communication necessary to only the displacements on the shared nodes in stead of having to send stiffness contributions along the network.

 There is also the option of using a greedy algorithm where I traverse the graph from one corner, and add up the "weights" of the elements to come up with an equal distribution.
 Of course, while doing this via a node-based dual graph, this allows me to ensure that my elements are linked.
 This allows overcoming the issue of unconnected but equally-sized domains that would arise by naive parsing of the node and element containers.